 The programme is first being developed and tested in four first schools in the West Midlands, including two RSA schools, Abbeywood First School and Sutton Park Primary RSA Academy, and two neighbouring schools, Woodrow First School and Charford First School.

-RSA4 will take lessons learnt from the RSA Academies’ long-running social action programme for Year 8 pupils, RSA8 – now in its fifth year – to support a new group of young leaders at a crucial stage in their development as potential social action champions.
 RSA4 works with 40 pupil leaders across the participating schools for more intensive workshop training on leadership skills including problem-solving, teamwork, communication.
 Pupil Leaders then take this learning back to their schools to share these new skills with their peers and to come together to implement their social action project within the community as a whole year-group.

-RSA4 not only supports pupil development but also provides teachers with the skills and confidence to build youth social action into the ethos of their school through specific training and support from organisation including Association of Citizenship Teaching, Creatives, Challenge Academy and WE Schools
+RSA4 not only supports pupil development but also provides teachers with the skills and confidence to build youth social action into the ethos of their school through specific training and support from expert organisation including Association of Citizenship Teaching, As Creatives, Challenge Academy and WE Schools